 Scheck argued in the Simpson case that the LAPD had planted or contaminated the evidence they presented during the trial.
 He made part of the closing statements to the jury.

-Scheck is still co-director of the Innocence Project and continues to teach at Cardoza Law School.
+Scheck co-founded and is co-director of the Innocence Project and continues to teach at the Benjamin N. Cardozo School of Law.

 Francis Lee Bailey was asked by his friend Robert Shapiro to help run the "Dream Team" defense of Simpson.
 Bailey made his mark on the case by cross-examining investigator Mark Fuhrman, whose testimony fell apart upon questioning.